Kragga Kamma Estates v Flanagan

-Fact
+Facts

 The respondent, initially the plaintiff, had sold and caused to be transferred certain fixed property to the first appellant, which had been the first defendant, and was a close corporation.
 The second appellant (the second defendant) was one of the members of the first defendant.
 The plaintiff instituted an action in a Local Division claiming re-transfer.
 The claim was upheld on the ground that the plaintiff had subsequently cancelled the sale.

-The agreement of sale, which was entered into in April 1991, provided for a purchase price of R120,000, payable as to R70,000 "on signature hereof," and as to the balance of R50,000 at a rate of R500 per month.
+The agreement of sale, which was entered into in April 1991, provided for a purchase price of R120,000, payable as to R70,000 "on signature hereof", and as to the balance of R50,000 at a rate of R500 per month.
 Although the plaintiff's claim was initially based on an alleged misrepresentation by the second defendant, the plaintiff had, during the course of the trial, several times amended her particulars of claim, eventually claiming re-transfer only on the following bases: